erutan/sierra-conditions/content/conditions/roads.md

 For more up to date information call 209/372-0200 (press 1 then 1) for a pre-recorded message of the most up-to-date conditions.

+## Mammoth & Devil's Postpile

+The [Devil's Postpile Alerts & Conditions])(https://www.nps.gov/depo/planyourvisit/conditions.htm) page shows when the road down into Devil's Postpile (Agnew & Red's meadow) has opened historically as well as it's current status.

+For the lakes road into town (access to Duck Pass & Mammoth Pass trailheads) check the [visitmammoth](https://www.visitmammoth.com/blogs/activity-road-updates/) tourism site.
+Note that there's year round parking around Tamarack Lodge, but walking the road up from there can add 2-3 miles to your trailhead each way.

 ## SEKI

 Longer term conditions and changes are listed [on their Current Conditions page](https://www.nps.gov/seki/planyourvisit/conditions.htm).
 They also have a specific [road construction page](https://www.nps.gov/seki/planyourvisit/road-construction.htm)